Are probiotics good or bad for Crohn's disease?

-A person with Crohn's disease may be taking several different medications to manage their condition, so it is essential to check with a doctor before taking any new medications or supplements, including probiotics.
+A person with Crohn's disease may be taking several different medications to manage their condition, so check with a doctor before taking any new medications or supplements, including probiotics.

-It is possible that probiotics may reduce symptoms in people with Crohn's disease, but there is a lack of research to confirm this.
+Probiotics may possibly reduce symptoms in people with Crohn's disease, but there is a lack of research to confirm this.

-Until more research is available, it is best for people to speak to a doctor about the risks and benefits of adding a probiotic supplement to their diet.
+Until more research is available, people should speak to a doctor about the risks and benefits of adding a probiotic supplement to their diet.

 A doctor may recommend keeping a food and symptoms diary before and after starting probiotics to determine whether or not they have any beneficial effects.

 Probiotics are available in some pharmacies and health-food stores.
 There is a selection of probiotics available for purchase online.

 What is the healthiest way to eat yogurt?

 Yogurt is a great snack at any time of the day.
 It can be added to salads for dressing, served with fresh fruit, eaten plain, plopped on top of a potato, or added to sauces in pasta dishes and meat.

 Choose yogurt with a live bacteria culture that is low in sugar, fat, and additives.
 Some yogurt drinks can be very high in calories.